 Yes!
 This easy stew is packed with basic but good-for-you vegetables such as onion, carrot, eggplant, and potatoes.
-In addition, ground ginger holds anti-inflammatory and antioxidant properties which makes this stew even healthier.
+In addition, ground ginger has anti-inflammatory and antioxidant properties, which makes this stew even healthier.

 Certain steps of this eggplant potato stew recipe can be done ahead of time.
 This will significantly speed up the cooking process.